 Caitríona O'Leary and Dúlra

-This unique ensemble is made up of musicians from both Irish traditional and early music genres.
+This unique ensemble is made up of musicians from Irish traditional, world music, contemporary and early music genres.
 It performs authentic Irish music from both the oral tradition and from 17th and 18th century sources.

 Ansacht na nAnsacht - Love of Loves at Beethovenfest, Bonn 2013